TrashPandaCode/reports/ia-final/main.typ

 == Game <game>
 The main challenge of creating the game was of course having two seperate elements of our game being displayed side by side.
 Both of these elements need to run inside of their own shell, as to not get into each others way, but they still need to communicate with another to create an immersive experience.
 To achieve this the game runs inside a dedicated React Component that acts as a wrapper for the key components of the game: the canvas in which the game is rendered, the node editor and several UI elements.
 This component also handles the initialization of the game engine and transitions between levels.

-=== First call of the Component
-When the component is first called, it checks the route parameters for a level ID to determine which level to load.
+=== First call of the Component //P: corrected some minor sentence structure stuff When the component is first called, it checks the route parameters for a level ID to determine which level to load.
 If no level is specified, it will default to the first level, "Calculator".
-At this point we also check wether the Tutorial Dialog should shown, based on what the user has previously selected.
+At this point we also check wether the Tutorial Dialog should be shown, based on whether the user had previously read the tutorial.
 If the Tutorial gets skipped, the Level Dialog will be displayed and wait for the current level to be set.

-Once there is a valid level ID multiple functions get called:
+//P: not to sure about the validity of all of this, looks good but would be good to have a second pair of eyes on it Once there is a valid level ID multiple functions get called:
 - The global key tracker is started to listen for keyboard inputs
 - All Zustand stores, for game state, node flows, loops, and data are initialized